Vesta (mythology): Impropriety of Priapus

 In book 6 of Ovid's Fasti: Cybele invited all the gods, satyrs, rural divinities, and nymphs to a feast, though Silenus came uninvited with his donkey.
-At it, Vesta lay at rest, and Priapus spotted her.
-He decided to approach her in order to violate her; however, the ass brought by Silenus let out a timely bray: Vesta was woken and Priapus barely escaped the outraged gods.
+At some point during the feast, Vesta lay at rest, and Priapus spotted her.
+As he approached her in order to violate her, the ass brought by Silenus let out a timely bray, whereupon Vesta awoke and Priapus barely escaped the outraged gods.
 Mentioned in book 1 of the Fasti is a similar instance of Priapus' impropriety involving Lotis and Priapus.
 The Vesta-Priapus account is not as well developed as that involving Lotis, and critics suggest the account of Vesta and Priapus only exists to create a cult drama.
 Ovid says the donkey was adorned with necklaces of bread-bits in memory of the event.
 Elsewhere, he says donkeys were honored on 9 June during the Vestalia in thanks for the services they provided in the bakeries.